💰 Some links on this page are affiliate links — they cost you nothing extra.

 AI creative tools

 Descript deserves a special mention for video and podcast editing.
 It lets you edit audio and video by editing a transcript — cut words from the text, and they disappear from the recording.
 I used it to edit a 45-minute interview down to 22 minutes entirely from the transcript, without touching a timeline once.
-If you produce video content regularly, also check out the roundup of AI video editors for beginners for more options in this space.
+If you produce video content regularly, also check out the roundup of AI video editors for beginners.

 Bottom line: Adobe Express for anything visual you need today.
 Midjourney if image quality is a priority.
 Descript if you edit any kind of recorded content.
 You likely only need one of these to start.